propublica/redactor/README.md

 print(w_email) # "████ is going to school today"
 ```

 `remove_persons` can take an optional argument called `skip_redaction`.
-This lets you supply a list of lowercase strings that, if found in a potential name match, will skip redaction them.
+This lets you supply a list of lowercase strings that, if found in a potential name match, will skip redacting them.
 This is useful if, for example, you are redacting names from text, but wish to keep the names of well-known people who are being referenced in the text.
-By default, we use a few keywords related to names of candidates and elected officials from Electionland 2018.
+By default, we use a few (very incomplete!) keywords related to names of candidates and elected officials from Electionland 2018.

 Examples: